We are always looking for bright,

 timelines are not well aligned.
 In other words, we will always give

-preference to students who want to be in our group for the long term
+preference to students who want to be in our group for the PhD long

 (e.g. 4.5 to 6 years).